-- 1.1 To provide rates relief to new subdivisions to limit the financial impact to the subdivider until such time as the Lots change hands. - 1.2 To encourage development within the District by removal of the extra financial burden of rating until such time as the newly subdivided Lots are sold.
+- 1.1 To provide rates relief to new subdivisions to limit the financial impact to the subdivider until such time as the Lots change hands. - 1.2 To encourage development within the Ruapehu District by removal of the extra financial burden of rating until such time as the newly subdivided Lots are sold. - 1.3 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.4 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-- 2.1 This Policy outlines Council's criteria for providing temporary rates relief to subdivisions of land from annual uniform charges being applied to individual vacant Lots prior to sale following subdivision.
+2.1 This Policy outlines Council's criteria for providing temporary rates relief to subdivisions of land from annual uniform charges being applied to individual vacant Lots prior to sale following subdivision.
 Until individual Lots are sold, the subdivision will be charged as one rating unit.
 Each Lot as it is sold will then be fully charged as a rating unit.
-The remaining unsold vacant Lots will continue to be treated as one rating unit and be charged valuation based rates. - 2.2 This policy targets Outcomes: Thriving and Prosperous Lifestyles Providing Opportunities That economic diversity and core economic strengths are encouraged in partnership with others.
+The remaining unsold vacant Lots will continue to be treated as one rating unit and be charged valuation based rates.